Page cover

 2. Setting up the Guardian Node client application

 a.
-First make sure you have Docker installed in your computer, otherwise, follow this guide to setup: https://docs.docker.com/engine/install/
+First make sure you have Docker installed in your computer, otherwise, follow this guide to setup: https://docs.docker.com/engine/install/arrow-up-right

 b.
 Once Docker is installed, open the Console/Terminal app on MacOS/Linux or PowerShell on Windows, for you to be able to run the commands to prepare to run the Guardian Node client as a container application.